 Our recommendation is to add a GA4 property now, but not to rely on it entirely.
 Instead, Littledata recommends continuing to use UA and GA4 in parallel until at least early 2023.
 This means that you will be able to explore GA4 while still having accurate, actionable data in Universal Analytics, including Enhanced Ecommerce reports, lifetime value reporting, and subscription analytics.

-All Shopify and Shopify Plus stores will soon be able to activate both UA and GA4 connections directly from their Littledata dashboards.
+All Shopify and Shopify Plus stores are able to activate both UA and GA4 connections directly from their Littledata dashboards.
+You can learn more about terms and definitions by reading our hand Google Analytics 4 Glossary.

 Tip: Remember, setting up a GA4 connection for Shopify on your store has never been easier than with Littledata!
 Get expert advice on everything you need to know to make the switch.